Updated on by Hayley Brown

-Removing barriers in data flows and aligning metrics with automated integrations can help with organisation efficiency.
-For instance integrating different SaaS software in an organisation to help streamline processes.
+Removing barriers in data flows and aligning metrics with automated integrations can help with organisational efficiency.
+For instance, integrating different SaaS software in an organisation to help streamline processes.
 This could be a CRM software, HR system and email marketing platform.

-To utilise a HR system integrations could be built with payroll/finance applications.
+To utilise an HR system integrations could be built with payroll/finance applications.
 This keeps customer, employee and transactional data in one place.
 For example, an error message is triggered when the payroll has been attempted.
-It is however blocked for an employee who’s details have either been entered incorrectly or expired.
+It is however blocked for an employee whose details have either been entered incorrectly or expired.

 Focus on customer service to build organisational efficiency